-Fire Facebook pages: Each fire is named by location (e.g., Crescent Mountain Fire) and is fought by a succession of teams usually starting with local fire-fighters like our Fire District 6.
+Fire Facebook pages: Each fire is named by location (e.g., Cold Springs Fire) and is fought by a succession of teams usually starting with local firefighters like our Okanogan Fire District 6.
 Larger fires have a Facebook page that is updated morning and evening, with reports on size, location, maps, photos.

 NW interagency Coordination Center: Provides links to a variety of fire maps and briefings, with the “Large Fire Map” being especially informative (multiple links to the map can be found on the homepage).
 Updated daily.